 Digital SAT Bluebook Test 7, Module 1: Vocabulary in Context Explained

-The Smart Strategy: Predict Before You Look
+The Game-Changing Strategy: Predict Before You Peek

-Question 1: Climate Change & Maple Trees
+Question 1: Maple Trees & Climate Change

 Botanist Al K. has pointed out that maple trees already thrive in a wide variety of climates and thus may _______ changes in climate better than some other tree species do.
 The alterations maples may undergo in response to a changing climate are likely to be relatively small and easily achieved.